rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 * [Trimmed ONT reads](https://figshare.com/articles/Trimmed_ONT_reads/5170852)
 * [Subsampled ONT reads](https://figshare.com/articles/Subsampled_ONT_reads/5171491)

-I did not put the ONT fast5 files on figshare due to their size (157 GB before basecalling, 1.5TB after basecalling).
-If anybody is interested in these, please contact me and we can try to work something out.
+I did not put the ONT fast5 files on figshare due to their size (157 GB before basecalling and 1.5TB after basecalling).
+If you are interested in these, please contact me and we can try to work something out.